-The truth is that many commercial dog treats contain GMO (genetically modified organisms) just like people food.
+The truth is that many commercial dog treats contain GMO (genetically modified organisms) just like human food.
 Plus, although you may find the term “organic” on the package, that doesn’t necessarily mean the treats contain organic ingredients solely.
 Unfortunately, there are only a handful of products you can rely on for quality nutritional value.

 For example, you will recognize the food that’s entirely made of organic ingredients and is safe for consumption only if you see the “100% organic” label on the product.
 If you only see the word “organic” on the label, then the product contains up to 95% of organic content.

-However, if your pup eats organic, you will quickly notice a change in his appearance and overall behavior.
+However, if your dog eats organic, you will quickly notice a change in his appearance and overall behavior.
 Your furry friend will feel and look healthier.
-These changes include a stronger and richer coat, better skin, nails, etc. Hence, by eliminating these harmful elements and replacing them with organic ingredients, you can ensure that your doggie maintains a consistent weight with more nutritious and less fattening snacks.
+These changes include a stronger and richer coat, better skin, nails, etc. Hence, by eliminating these harmful elements and replacing them with organic ingredients, you can ensure that your dog maintains a consistent weight with more nutritious and less fattening snacks.

-On weekends, I regularly sit down in the afternoon with a cup of coffee, but now I get my dog, Lady involved, and we both enjoy our drinks together!
+On weekends, I regularly sit down in the afternoon with a coffee, but now I get my dog, Lady involved, and we both enjoy our drinks together!
 The recipe for the peanut butter, honey and yogurt pup- sicles can be found here.

 This homemade organic recipe will allow you to get creative with your dog biscuits and treats.
 You can try out a variety of fillings that your dog will enjoy, and can be adapted to suit any dogs dietary requirements.
 These make excellent doggie birthday pies.
 If your new to baking, this quick and easy recipe will be perfect for you.

 Below is the recipe to make pumpkin pies, but here are a few other filling suggestions that you might try: